 It is a charming square in the heart of old Madrid, in the past it was an important location for markets and local commerce.
 Surrounded by residential buildings the square has 9 entrances and some restaurants and cafes where you can sit, drink a “caña” (traditional small glass of beer) and watch people getting around.
 Sip a beer at Plaza Mayor is one of the must things to do in Madrid.
 Enjoy it!

 Opening hours: Tuesday to Sunday 10am – 8pm

 Tickets: Free to visit the palace, 2€ to go to the tower

 The Palace is not mentioned in most of the city guides and maps, we found it by accident when we were leaving the Naval Museum.
 Even not receiving much attention from the tourist office the palace is superb, beautiful from outside and inside.
 A visit to the palace is our personal recommendation on what to do in Madrid.

-The construction started in 1907 and it was opened for public on 1919, and it was built to be the headquarters of the Spanish Postal Service.
+The construction started in 1907 and it was opened for the public in 1919, and it was built to be the headquarters of the Spanish Postal Service.
 In 2007 it became the City Hall.
 As we found it by mistake we arrived there late to go to the tower, and it was our last day in Madrid, so we didn’t have the opportunity to enjoy the beautiful view they have.
 It said that you can see Madrid in 360º.
-In the building also there are nice café and fancy restaurant.
+In the building also there are nice café and a fancy restaurant.

 – Feria El Rastro